One Acre Fund

 The solution: holistically addressing the barriers to smallholder productivity

-Traditional agricultural assistance programs often provide support in just one area — for example, offering a small start-up loan or subsidizing fertilizer.
+Traditional agricultural assistance programs often provide support in just one area.
+For example, offering a small start-up loan or subsidizing fertilizer.
 But distributing high-quality farm inputs yields little benefit if farmers cannot afford them or do not know how to properly use them.
-To truly improve farmers’ livelihoods, an organization must address all of these barriers simultaneously.
+To truly improve farmers’ livelihoods, an organization must address each of the interlocking barriers farmers face, from pre-planting access issues to finding fairly priced markets for the produce they’ve worked hard to grow.

 How One Acre Fund works

-One Acre Fund’s success lies in coupling productive resources with comprehensive trainings and last-mile delivery, providing a complete value chain.
-On average, this model boosts clients’ incomes on supported activities by at least 40% within a single growing season.
+One Acre Fund’s success lies in the holistic combination of access to training and high quality resources, long-term resilience-building support, and access to profitable markets, providing support across the entirety of the value chain..
+On average, this model boosts clients’ incomes on supported activities by 35-40% within a single growing season.
 Furthermore, when farmers improve their harvests, they produce more food for their families and communities.
-By 2024, One Acre Fund estimates that participating farmers will produce enough surplus crops to feed themselves and an additional 14.4 million total individuals.

 One Acre Fund also operates a “Systems Change” platform through which it engages in partnerships with both private and public sector actors to improve the entire agricultural ecosystem.
 This work enables One Acre Fund to reach millions of additional farm families beyond its core program.